You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 As a result, Vanguard has three different index funds tracking three different small-cap-value indices:

-- They were all introduced after 2011 or after the 2008 recession, so in the grand scheme of things, they are young funds.
+- They were all introduced after 2011 or after the 2008 recession, so in the grand scheme of things, they are still relatively young funds.

 - If you need a mutual fund, your only option is option 1.
 Others have a $5 million minimum.
-But you can buy the ETFs instead.
+But you can buy their ETF equivalents instead.

-- The P/E and P/B ratios of all three funds are roughly the same, suggesting all three funds are equal in “value”.
+- The P/E and P/B ratios of all three funds are roughly the same, suggesting all three funds are equally “value-driven“.

-- The median market cap of option 1 is twice that of options 2 and 3, so companies in option 1 are larger in size.
+- The median market cap of option 1 is twice that of options 2 and 3, so companies in option 1 are larger.

 Because option 1 has a higher median market cap, many bloggers do NOT recommend VSIAX as it is not small enough and thus won’t grow as much in the long term.

-For the same reason, many bloggers recommend option 3 (VIOV) because it has the lowest median market cap.
+For the same reason, many bloggers recommend option 3 (VIOV) because it has the lowest median market cap – it is the most small.

 In an imperfect world, we need to get the big stuff right and ignore the noise.
-If you are young and want to grow your money, make sure to allocate some of it to a few small-cap-value index funds.
+If you are young and want to grow your money, consider allocating some of your investments to a few small-cap-value index funds.

 Best Vanguard Funds for Older Folks Near or In Retirement